 As far as VAT is concerned, neither of these is regarded as an intra-Community acquisition or supply.
-No amount is shown in VAT declaration neither in the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (VIES).
-For VAT purposes, processing is regarded as a service to be shown in other boxes than used for the completion of the intra-community arrivals and dispatches of goods in the VAT return and in the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (VIES).
+No amount is shown in VAT declaration neither in the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES).
+Therefore, for VAT purposes, processing is regarded as a service to be shown in other boxes than used for the completion of the intra-community arrivals and dispatches of goods in the VAT return and in the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES).

-For Intrastat, on the other hand, the dispatch or arrival of goods for processing must be declared at the total (estimated) value of the goods.
-Thus, introduction or delivery of goods for processing should be declared for Intrastat at market value (estimated) of the goods and dispatch or arrival of the goods after processing must be declared for Intrastat at market value (estimated) of the final product obtained from processing (value of the goods initially introduced for processing plus processing costs and other material that goes into processed product).
+In statistical terms, for Intrastat, the dispatch or arrival of goods for processing must be declared at the total (estimated) value of the goods.
+Thus, introduction or delivery of goods for processing should be declared for Intrastat at market value (estimated) of the goods and dispatch or arrival of the goods after processing must be declared for Intrastat at market value (estimated) of the final product obtained from processing (value of the goods initially introduced / delivered for processing plus processing costs and other material that goes into processed product).
+For further details concerning processing of goods, please see Chapter 5 Processing of this Handbook.